a2stuff/a2d/res/notes/testplan.md

 * Preview an image file; verify that Escape key exits.
 * Preview an image file on IIgs or with RGB card; verify that space bar toggles color/mono.

+* Configure a system with a realtime clock.
+Launch DeskTop.
+Preview an image file.
+Exit the preview.
+Verify that the menu bar clock reappears immediately.

 # Desk Accessories

 * Run Apple > Calculator.
 Drag Calculator window over a volume icon.
 Then drag calculator to the bottom of the screen so that only the title bar is visible.
 Verify that volume icon redraws properly.